HOW TO SAY “I LOVE YOU” IN PORTUGUESE?

 Let’s now tell you the words or phrases that we use to speak about/to our special one.

 It is a very affectionate expression and widely used by Portuguese couples.

 The word sweet means “sweet”.
 It is equivalent to the English expression “sweetie” in English.
-Use the expression often with your love and you will see that the relationship will improve even more!
+Use this expression often, with your lover, and you will see that the relationship will get even better!

-I personally I find this word very cute.
+I personally find this word very cute.
 It literally means “heart” and it is an expression that expresses great affection.

 loved one.
 If you use it, you will obtain smiles and laughs in return.
 “Xuxu” is more Brazilian Portuguese than European Portuguese.
 It is used in a caring and funny way.